Manuito83/torn-pda/docs/webview/notification-handlers.md

 ## Overview
 This document describes how to use Torn PDA's notification handlers from JavaScript.

+Note: refer to this [working example website](https://info.tornpda.com/notifications-test.html) (with Torn PDA) to test these features.
+Its [source code](https://github.com/Manuito83/torn-pda/blob/notification-handler/docs/webview/notification-test-web.md) is also available for easier reference.
 <br/><br/>

 ## Handler #1 - Schedule Notification